MaxTurchin/rust-player/README.md

 # rust-player
-Media Player written in safe Rust.
+Media Player based on Rust Engine and JavaFx GUI